vancluever/terraform-provider-acme/docs/resources/certificate.md

 correctly.

 As an example, if you specify manual configuration for the [AWS provider][tf-provider-aws] via the [`provider`][tf-providers] block instead of the environment, you will still need to supply the configuration explicitly as per above.
+If your organization uses AWS SSO with Assumed Roles then this bug [https://github.com/go-acme/lego/issues/1500] will block you and you should check the comments for possible solutions.

 [tf-provider-aws]: https://registry.terraform.io/providers/hashicorp/aws/latest
 [tf-providers]: https://www.terraform.io/docs/configuration/providers.html